Black Bean Soup

 Copyright 2003 Television Food Network, G.P.
 All rights reserved

-Recipe courtesy Food Networks Kitchens
+Recipe courtesy of Food Networks Kitchens